 The 2020 Kia Stinger has performed well in what crash tests, but active safety features really ought to be standard by now.

-Every Kia comes with the basics -- a slew of airbags and stability control plus blind-spot monitors -- but only the pricier GT1 and GT2 trims include automatic emergency braking, active lane control, and adaptive cruise control.
-Not fitting this tech to lower trims is a curious oversight considering Kia includes features that can help drivers avoid accidents on many of its less expensive models.
+Every Kia comes with the basics—a slew of airbags and stability control plus blind-spot monitors—but only the pricier GT1 and GT2 trims include automatic emergency braking, active lane control, and adaptive cruise control.
+Not fitting this tech to lower trims is a curious oversight considering Kia includes features that can help drivers avoid crashes on many of its less expensive models.

 2020 Kia Stinger